francescosances/ing-sw-2021-pierini-sances-tramontini/readme.md

-# Software Engineering project - 2020/2021
+# Software Engineering project - A.A.
+2020/2021

 ### Description
 BoardGame [Masters of Renaissance](http://www.craniocreations.it/prodotto/masters-of-renaissance/) java implementation.

 Realized utilizing MVC (Model-View-Controller) pattern, implementing a client/server logic through sockets.
 The server can handle more than one multiplayer (1-4 players) matches at the same time.

+### All the images are property of Cranio Creations.
+All rights reserved.

 ### Work Group
 - Matteo Pierini
 - Francesco Maria Sances
 - Marco Tramontini

+### Grade: 30L - Prof. G. Cugola

 ## Functionalities
 - Full rules